 Every year thousands of people enter immigration detention in the UK and there is no time limit for how long they can be detained.
-At ITN Solicitors, we assist clients who are currently detained under immigration powers, in either immigration detention centres or prisons up and down the country.
+At ITN Solicitors, we assist clients who are currently, or who have previously been, detained under immigration powers, in either immigration detention centres or prisons up and down the country.

 Immigration detention can have a lasting impact on individuals and families separated by the state.
 It also plays a significant part in the state’s ‘hostile environment’ towards migrants.
 Often those detained include children, victims of torture, human trafficking or modern slavery, and individuals suffering from serious mental and/or physical health conditions, which cannot be managed adequately in detention.
 We strongly argue that all of these individuals are unsuitable for detention, and we can assist clients in making an application to be released or to bring civil claims for compensation after they have been released.